bryan6970/Data_sci_pw/Tasks and documentation/easy_documentation.md

 ## Plotting different kinds of graphs
 `df.plot(kind:str)`

-kind is a parameter in df.plot, and you will input the string into it.
-The default is a line plot.
+`kind` is a parameter in df.plot, and you will input a string from above into it.
+The default input is a line plot.